-The council is required to include information on retirement benefits within the Statement of Accounts which must be in accordance with International Accounting Standard 19.

-I have summarised the treatment of pensions and other forms of retirement benefits for the narrative report.

-The figures contained in the Statement of Accounts are based on the latest actuarial valuation of the pension fund as at 31 March 2022 by Hymans Robertson LLP, an independent firm of actuaries.
-This stated that the fund's liabilities were more than its assets.
-The council's proportion of this net liability was estimated at £63.2 million.
+- 9.1 The council is required to include information on retirement benefits within the Statement of Accounts which must be in accordance with International Accounting Standard 19. - 9.2 I have summarised the treatment of pensions and other forms of retirement benefits for the narrative report. - 9.3 The figures contained in the Statement of Accounts are based on the latest actuarial valuation of the pension fund as at 31 March 2023 by Hymans Robertson LLP, an independent firm of actuaries.
+This stated that the fund's assets were more than its liabilities.
+The council's proportion of this net asset was estimated at £16.8 million. - 9.4 This net asset has arisen primarily from actuarial gains as a result of more favourable financial assumptions than previously anticipated. - 9.5 Under International Accounting Standard 19 (IAS19) Employee Benefits, where the defined pension benefit obligation is shown as an asset, this is restricted to the value of the 'asset ceiling'.

-The liabilities show the underlying commitments that the council has in the long run to pay retirement benefits.
-The total liability of \pounds 63.2 million has a substantial impact on the net worth of the council as recorded in the Balance Sheet.
-However, the statutory arrangements for funding the deficit mean that the financial position of the council remains healthy and the deficit on the fund will be made good by increased contributions over the remaining working life of employees as assessed by the scheme actuary.

-Further detail in relation to retirement benefits can be found in Note 32 to the accounts.
+- 9.6 This asset ceiling is shown as the present value of any economic benefits available in the form of refunds from the plan or reductions in future employer's contributions.
+At 31 March 2023 the value of the council's asset ceiling has been estimated at £0 million, and as such this is the value of the asset that is shown in the balance sheet, being the lower of the asset ceiling and the net defined benefit asset of £16.8 million. - 9.7 The net defined benefit asset shows that the council's pension fund is currently in a healthy position, being able to meet its underlying commitments in the long run to pay retirement benefits. - 9.8 The total asset or liability on the pension fund has a substantial impact on the net worth of the council as recorded in the Balance Sheet.
+However, it should be noted that the pension scheme contributions over the remaining working life of employees will be reviewed and assessed by the scheme actuary on an ongoing basis. - 9.9 It should be noted that the pension fund's accounts have still to be audited so the figures upon which these accounts have been based might be subject to change. - 9.10 Further detail in relation to retirement benefits can be found in Note 32 to the accounts.

-Significant provisions, contingencies or write-Offs
+10. Significant provisions, contingencies or write-offs

-The council has reduced its provisions by £1.2 million during the year to ± 5.1 million for the financial year ending 31 March 2022.
-These provisions are detailed in Note 20 to the accounts.

-The council has included various contingent liabilities (Note 33) and contingent assets (Note 34) within the accounts.
+- 10.1 The council has reduced its provisions by £2.6 million during the year to £2.6 million for the financial year ending 31 March 2023.
+The reduction is primarily due to the removal of the unused element of the provision relating to the 2017 valuation list which came to an end on 31 March 2023 as a result of the 2023 revaluation.
+These provisions are detailed in Note 20 to the accounts. - 10.2 The council has included various contingent liabilities (Note 33) and contingent assets (Note 34) within the accounts.

-Significant cashflows present and future
+11. Significant cashflows present and future

-During 2021 to 2022 West Suffolk Council made loans and investments in its wholly owned housing delivery company, Barley Homes, totalling £3.6 million with Barley Homes also repaying loans back to West Suffolk Council, totalling £6.55 million.
-West Suffolk Council also invested in the ongoing construction of Mildenhall Hub (£2.7 million) and the regeneration of 17 to 18 Cornhill, Bury St Edmunds (£4.4 million).
+11.1 During 2022 to 2023 West Suffolk Council made loans and investments in its wholly owned housing delivery company, Barley Homes, totalling £0.7 million with Barley Homes also repaying loans back to West Suffolk Council, totalling £3 million.
+West Suffolk Council also invested in the ongoing regeneration of 17 to 18 Cornhill, Bury St Edmunds (£1.7 million) and the investment in Western Way Development (£1.5 million).
 Further details are given in Note 4 Material Items of Income and Expense.

-Key strengths and resources
+12. Key strengths and resources